 E-commerce/CMS systems will be provided as an empty shop/site, and training will be given to the client(s) on using the system.
 A delay in the client populating the e-shop/site will not be accepted as a reason for delayed payment as, once it is ready to be populated and training has been given, thinklab’s job is done. thinklab offers a service to populate the client’s shop site/CMS on their behalf, and prices are available on request for this service.
 This does not include any photography, and where clients feel unable to create their own imagery of products, a photographer must be sought. thinklab are happy to recommend independent photographers where necessary, but the contract will be between the client and said photographer.
 Additional training and support packages are available, and again the prices for these services are available on request.

 thinklab guarantees all of its websites / bespoke software solutions provided to clients insofar as any faults or bugs will be rectified within a reasonable period of time so as not to interrupt the service provided by clients to their clients / users for an unacceptable time.
-Any software provided by thinklab proving to be faulty or defective will be repaired / replaced free of charge to the working standard equivalent to launch.

 Once a client has agreed a look and feel proof and instructed thinklab to proceed to build, any subsequent changes in style or design requested by the client will be charged for at the appropriate hourly rate.
 Once a website has been signed off it is classed as ‘tested’.
 Any faults found post sign off will be charged to rectify.